daniloritarossi/LDAPCI4/README.md

 /*
-  This file is part of LDAPCI4.
+  This file is part of AUTH LDAPCI4.

- LDAPCI4 is free software: you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+ AUTH LDAPCI4 is free software: you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.